jhuckaby/canvas-plus/README.md

 # Acknowledgments

-CanvasPlus would not be possible without these awesome libraries:
+CanvasPlus would not be possible without these awesome open-source packages:

 | Module Name | Description | License |
 |-------------|-------------|---------|